martinbogo/meshbbs/README.md

 ### 📡 Connecting via Meshtastic

-MeshBBS uses a **two-step interaction model** that keeps the shared mesh channel quiet while enabling rich private sessions.
+Meshbbs uses a **two-step interaction model** that keeps the shared mesh channel quiet while enabling rich private sessions.

 #### 🔍 **Step 1: Say Hello on the Public Channel**
 Commands require `^` prefix to address the BBS: